NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 (local)>$ source ~/amesGCM3/bin/activate.csh  # csh/tcsh
 ```

-Remember, you can access the documentation for an executable using the `--help` argument (`-h` for short).
-For example:
+Remember, you can access the documentation for an executable using the `--help` argument (`-h` for short):

 ```bash
 (amesGCM3)>$ MarsPull.py -h